tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 If ``is_nullable`` is true, then it is legal to insert ``nil`` or an equivalent such as ``msgpack.NULL``.
 It is also legal to insert nothing at all when using trailing nullable fields.
-Within indexes, such "null values" are always treated as equal to other null values, and are always treated as less than non-null values.
+Within indexes, such null values are always treated as equal to other null values, and are always treated as less than non-null values.
 Nulls may appear multiple times even in a unique index.
 Example: